 Within the case, the Innotab 3 Baby looks like this:

-The stylus is connected to the casing and is, therefore, more difficult to loose (I won’t say you can’t loose it, if your kids are anything like ours, they could loose something if it was superglued to their hand!).
+The stylus is connected to the casing and is, therefore, harder to loose (I won’t say you can’t loose it, if your kids are anything like ours, they could loose something if it was superglued to their hand!).
 The power button is easily accessible, and there is also volume control – which always makes me happy.
 The camera can be rotated while it is within the case and displays the picture it will take, on the screen.
 The welcome screen is bright and clear, and game cartridges can be inserted while the case is on.

 The case is very easy for an adult to remove – with no need for screwdrivers or other tools, but quite difficult for a child.
 Gabe is a deconstruction expert, and it took him several hours to work out how to get it open.